 I knew it wasn’t going to happen to me.
 These guys had seen me go through more crap and taken more punishment from Valdez than all of them put together.
 They knew I wasn’t afraid of any of them, not even as a group.
 Some other folks who agreed with me, chimed in that they’d have more than just me to deal with if they tried anything.
 I told them that I wasn’t going to try and stop them from doing it, but I wouldn’t take part in it.
 Several others now agreed with me.
 But there was still way more than enough to have their party, and they agreed to do it that night.

 The next morning at our first formation it was obvious that the blanket party took place.
 The guy could barely walk and his face was bruised and swollen.
 Those idiots should have taken a hint from the drill instructors and avoided leaving marks on the poor guys face.
-I still feel pissed today when I hear the term “blanket party.”
-I think it’s a cowardly way to deal with a person, even if he is a loser, or causes other people problems.

 To go directly to the next post in this series, click here